 From the minute he set foot on the IMG field, Faalele began to turn heads.
 Evan Neal, himself an imposing physical specimen in the 2022 NFL Draft, was taken aback by Faalele’s sheer size.
 He’d never seen someone the size of the 6’9″ behemoth.

 Schools swoon for inexperienced high school star

 “I felt like some of the other schools didn’t have that family environment and atmosphere I wanted,” Faalele told Bleacher Report.
 “I wanted to play for Coach Fleck.”
-Furthermore, he was joined in Minnesota by IMG teammate Curtis Dunlap Jr., enhancing that family feel.
+He was joined in Minnesota by IMG teammate Curtis Dunlap Jr., enhancing that family feel.

 Faalele’s career at Minnesota

 Despite his relative inexperience, the Minnesota OT was thrust into action as a true freshman.
 Having seen playing time in two games early on, he was made the starting right tackle against Ohio State.
 Rather than wilt in the spotlight, Faalele stood tall.
 He started eight games as Minnesota hit 20+ passing and rushing touchdowns for the first time in program history.

 The true freshman was named the team’s Outstanding Offensive Freshman and received an honorable mention for the All-Big Ten team.
 Throughout the 2019 season, Faalele continued to impress both internally and externally.
 Although he missed two games with injury, the Minnesota megalodon started 11 games as a sophomore at right tackle.